 As soon as your file is generated, just go to the Google Webmaster Tools (this is a free tool, if you are not signed up for it, do it asap) and submit your sitemap URL to Google.

 You will find it under Crawl – > Sitemaps.
 A sitemap created by Yoast SEO always has an URL ending on /sitemap_index.xml.

-Most of the sites have a little image which appears next to the site title in the browser tab.
-This little image is called favicon, it can be created from your blog’s logo, or if it doesn’t look nice when decreased to a small square, you can be creative and find something that reflects the topic of your site.
+Most of the sites have a little image that appears next to the blog site title in the browser tab.
+This little image is called a favicon, it can be created from your blog’s logo, or if it doesn’t look nice when decreased to a small square, you can be creative and find something that reflects the topic of your site.

 Many bloggers forget about the favicon, and then a default WordPress theme image appears next to their sites, making them all look the same.
 These sites look so unprofessional because of a little detail, and it’s so easy to completely forget about it!

 Favicon is always displayed in the browser tabs and helps users identify and remember your blog site better.

 The size of a favicon is 32 px by 32 px, you need to find a way to make your favicon stand out and look good in such a small size.
 After you created the image, change the file extension to a .ico file.

 Then head to WordPress and find a way to upload your favicon under Appearance -> Customize.
 Depending on your WordPress blog theme, the tab where you can change favicon can have different names.
 In X-Theme which I currently use, it’s called Site Icons.